Susan-hue43/Customer-Segmentation-Predictive-Modeling-Sprocket-Central-Pty-Ltd-/README.md

 The main objective of this project is **Identifying High-Value Customers from 1,000 New Prospects** for Sprocket Central Pty Ltd.

-Using predictive modeling techniques, the goal was to segment potential customers into value tiers **(High, Medium, Low)** based on their historical purchasing behavior.
+Using predictive modeling techniques, the goal is to segment potential customers into value tiers **(High, Medium, Low)** based on their historical purchasing behavior.
 This helps the business prioritize marketing efforts, allocate resources efficiently, and maximize return on investment.

 ---